MatthewDLudwig/NimiqWrapper/README.md

             - Only applies for the ingle function call.
           - The default `appName` set in `initKeyguard`.
           - String
+        - `redirectBehavior`
+		  - An object that if defined will have the keyguard open via redirecting to the keyguard and then back to your application rather than by opening a popup.
+		    - This object will be used instead of the object specified during `initKeyguard`.
+Can be used to:
+			  - Use a popup for a specific function call when by default all other calls use redirects.
+			  - Use a redirect for a specific function call when by default all other calls use popups.
+		  - Default value is `null` meaning a popup will open with each keyguard call.
+		  - Object with the following parameters:
+		  	- `url`
+			  - The URL that the keyguard will redirect back to after the user completes the requested action.
+Must be on the same domain and subdomain as the calling application.
+			- `data`
+			  - An object which can be passed to the keyguard and that will be accessible via the `KeyguardHelper:getRedirectResponse` function after the redirect.
         - `logoURL`
           - This property can be used to define a picture which will be shown to the user representing the address rather than the default Iqon for that address.
             - The provided URL must be on the same domain as the site the function is being called from.
           - NULL (meaning that the Account Iqon for the address will be used)
+          - String
+        - `sendFrom`
+          - The address you are requesting the user send from.
+		    - Specifying an address the user doesn't have in their keyguard is the same as not specifying at all.
+			- This function is most often used after requesting the user choose an address with `requestAddress`.
+          - NULL (meaning that the user will be prompted to choose which of their accounts they want to send from)
           - String
         - `address`
           - The address the transaction is being sent to, in the friendly format.